allwin-antony/Expense_tracker/README.md

 Browse all your past transactions with full filtering by month and category.

 ✅ **Offline-First & Secure**
-All data is stored locally using **Hive**, so your financial info never leaves your phone.
+All data is stored locally using **sqflite**, so your financial info never leaves your phone.

 ✅ **Beautiful UI with Dark Mode**
 Clean, modern Material Design interface with smooth navigation via bottom tabs.